-Offence relating to public procurement
+offence relating to public procurement.

-(2) Any offence in contravention of this Law shall be tried by the State High Court.

-- shall be instituted in the name of the State Government by the Attorney-General and Commissioner for Justice or such other officer of the State Ministry of Justice as he may be authorised so to do, and in addition, without prejudice to the Constitution of the Federal Republic of Nigeria 1999, he may, if the relevant authority so requests, authorise any legal practitioner in Nigeria to undertake such prosecution directly or assist therein. - (4) The following shall also constitute offences under this Law: - (a) entering or attempting to enter into a collusive agreement, whether enforceable or not, with a supplier, contractor or consultant where the prices quoted in their respective tenders, proposals or quotations are or would be higher than would have been the case has there not been collusion between the persons concerned; - (b) conducting or attempting to conduct procurement fraud by means of fraudulent and corrupt acts, unlawful influence, undue interest, favour, agreement, bribery or corruption;

-(c) directly, indirectly or attempting to influence in any manner the procurement process to obtain an unfair advantage in the award of a procurement contract;

-splitting of tenders to enable the (d) evasion of monetary thresholds set;
+- (2) Any offence in contravention of this Law shall be tried by the High Court. - (3) Prosecution of offences under this Law shall be instituted in the name of the State Government by the Attorney-General of the State or such other officer of the Ministry of Justice as he may authorize so to do, and in addition, without prejudice to the Constitution of the Federal Republic of Nigeria 1999. - (4) The following shall also constitute offences under this Law: - (a) entering or attempting to enter into a collusive agreement, whether enforceable or not, with a supplier, contractor or consultant where the prices quoted in their respective tenders, proposals or quotations are or would be higher than would have been the case has there not been collusion between the persons concerned; - (b) to conduct or attempting to conduct procurement fraud by means of fraudulent and corrupt act, promises, threat, unlawful influence, undue interest, favour, agreement, bribery corruption or other actions; - (c) directly, indirectly or attempting to influence in any manner the procurement process to obtain an unfair advantage in the award of a procurement contract; - (d) splitting of tenders to enable the evasion of monetary thresholds set; - (e) bid-rigging; - (f) altering any procurement document with intent to influence the outcomes of a tender proceeding; - (g) uttering or using fake documents or encouraging their use; and

-bid-rigging; (e)

-(f) altering any procurement document with intent to influence the outcome of a tender proceeding;